-The SAT or the ACT Plus Writing is required for all undergraduate applicants.
+The SAT with Essay or the ACT with Writing is required for all undergraduate applicants.
 If no sittings of these tests are offered in your country, you may request a testing waiver.
-The request must be submitted by a school official in writing by mail or faxed to (+1) 650-723-6050.
-Include your official name, birth date, current school and Common Application ID number at the top of the letter.
+The request must be submitted by a school official in writing by email (firstname.lastname@example.org), mail or fax: (+1) (650) 723-6050.
+Include your full legal name, school name and date of birth at the top of the letter.
 No form is required.
-Requests will be reviewed and approved on a case-by-case basis.
+Requests will be reviewed on a case-by-case basis.

 The Test of English as a Foreign Language (TOEFL), although not required, is strongly recommended for non-native speakers of English.

 You may submit your IELTS scores, but note that Stanford does not recognize the IELTS as a measure of English proficiency.

 The Office of Undergraduate Admission does not partner or work with paid agents or credentialing services.
 It is expected that all students complete their application materials without the use of such services.

 Applicants who are international citizens will receive information detailing the student visa application process if offered admission to Stanford.